Wondering what the best leg exercises for individuals with cerebral palsy are?

-Especially when you lack control in your legs, walking can be challenging.
+When you have decreased control in your legs, walking can be challenging.

-You have you sustain the weight of your body, shift your weight from side to side, and practice keeping a steady pace.
+You have you sustain the weight of your body, shift your weight from side to side, and keep a steady pace.

-Additionally, many children with cerebral palsy develop abnormal gait patterns due to spasticity, so finding ways to reduce spasticity and then promoting correct walking form is essential.
+Additionally, many children with cerebral palsy develop abnormal gait patterns due to spasticity, so developing ways to reduce spasticity and then promoting correct walking form is essential.